We can help you remove your Federal and State Tax Liens Quickly and Easily

 - All current creditors (and future creditors) are notified, affecting your credit rating.

 How to Get It Released With the State

 There are two ways to have a state tax lien removed.

 1) Payment in Full

 The first is payment in full, including penalties and interest that have accrued, or full payment based on a settlement agreement.
-Once the tax debt is paid, the lien is removed although notice that it once existed will remain on public record.
+Once the tax debt is paid, the state tax lien is removed although notice that it once existed will remain on public record.

 2) Prove it was an Error

 The second way is to prove it was issued in error.
 If this is the case, public records will show that the lien was issued in error and withdrawn.

 One thing that most people don’t know that even on the state level, a penalty like this can really affect an individual’s credit rating.
 Credit reporting agencies have access to county and state records, and liens are always shown on credit reports.